 After the plan is ready, and you know what you’re up to, it’s high time to make sure the

 house doesn’t have any major structural problems.
 Check the foundation, roof, siding, windows, and secure everything, so the house doesn’t collapse on you during the process.
-Make repairs if damage may threaten future remodeling work.
+Make repairs with a home warranty contractor or other professional if damage may threaten future remodeling work.
 If not, leave it for later.

 And then, there’s the most fun but dangerous part.
 Make sure to follow all the safety precautions if you decide to do the demolition yourself but it’s risky and requires skills and knowledge.
 Don’t do anything randomly, and be very cautious when demolishing surfaces coated with lead-based paint.